Pingumaniac/SICP_JS/README.md

 1. implementing a explicit-control interpreter in NodeJS whose controller interprets JavaScript programs for Section 5.4
 2. implementing a simple compiler in NodeJS that translates JavaScript programs into sequences of instructions that can be executed directly with the registers and operations of the evaluator register machine for Section 5.5
 3. developing a rudimentary implementation of JS in Rust by translating the explicit-control evaluator of Section 5.4 into Rust and providing appropriate storage-allocation routines and other runtime support to run this code.
-4. modification of the compiler so that it compiles JS functions into sequences of C instructions and compiled the metacircular evaluator of Section 4.1 to produce a JS interpreter written in Rust.
+4. Includes modification of the compiler so that it compiles JS functions into sequences of C instructions and compiled the metacircular interpreter of Section 4.1 with implementing a parser in Rust to produce a JS interpreter written in Rust.

 ## Who am I?
 #### Young-jae Moon